AI-CCORE-BOOTCAMP/Week-3/Langflow Installation.md

 uv pip install langflow
 ```

-> **Note:** If you encounter any issues during installation, refer to the [Troubleshooting Guide](https://github.com/AI-CCORE-BOOTCAMP/Week-3/blob/df0a61e4170128844525493dbe638b5ee1fe1a6a/Troubleshooting%20Guide%20.md).
+> **Note:** If you encounter any issues during installation, refer to the <a href="https://github.com/AI-CCORE-BOOTCAMP/Week-3/blob/df0a61e4170128844525493dbe638b5ee1fe1a6a/Troubleshooting%20Guide%20.md" target="_blank" rel="noopener noreferrer">Troubleshooting Guide</a>.

 ### ▶️ Step 7: Run Langflow
 To start Langflow, run: